Dream pop: Etymology and characteristics

-The term "dreampop" was originally coined by Alex Ayuli of A.R.
+"Dreampop" was coined by Alex Ayuli of A.R.
 Kane to describe the duo's sound in the late 1980s.
-The term is thought to relate to the listener's "immersion" in the music.
+Although distinct from shoegaze, both terms have sometimes been used interchangeably, and the style overlaps with much indie rock, indie pop and synth pop.
+According to Pitchfork editors, the term "was always more of a descriptor than a proper genre" and its defining features are "atmosphere, intimacy, a light coating of psychedelia, and, yes, dreaminess."
+It is thought to relate to the listener's "immersion" in the music.

 The AllMusic Guide to Electronica defines dream pop as "an atmospheric subgenre of alternative rock that relies on sonic textures as much as melody".
-According to Paste, the genre emphasizes mood and sonics over lyrics, so that "chords and tracks blur seamlessly into one another so frequently that it can be difficult to even decipher when one song ended and another has begun."
+According to Paste staff, the genre emphasizes mood and sonics over lyrics, so that "chords and tracks blur seamlessly into one another so frequently that it can be difficult to even decipher when one song ended and another has begun."
 Common characteristics are breathy vocals, guitar effects, and a densely produced sound, with "nebulous, distorted guitars" paired with "murmured vocals sometimes completely smudged into a wall of noise."
 The music tends to focus on textures rather than propulsive rock riffs.
 Effects such as reverb and echo are ubiquitous, with tremolo and chorus also heard on recordings to achieve the style's "floaty, surreal, cloud-like haze".

-Dream pop is a distinct genre from shoegaze, although the terms have sometimes been used interchangeably.
-The style also overlaps with indie rock, indie pop and synth pop.
-According to Pitchfork, the term "was always more of a descriptor than a proper genre" and its defining features are "atmosphere, intimacy, a light coating of psychedelia, and, yes, dreaminess."

 Lyrics are often introspective or existential in nature, but may be difficult to hear or incomprehensible in the mix.
 Critic Simon Reynolds wrote that dream pop "celebrates rapturous and transcendent experiences, often using druggy and mystical imagery".
 In 1991, he suggested this escapist tendency might be a response to the cultural landscape of the UK during the 1980s: "After 12 years of Conservative government in Britain, any idealism or constructive political involvement seems futile to these alienated middle-class dropouts."
 Similarly, according to Rachel Felder, dream pop artists often resist representations of social reality in favour of ambiguous or hallucinogenic experiences.
 According to Paste, "Dream pop artists aren't poets—they're painters patching together swaths of sound into a big, beautiful landscape."